 My vision of Paris was not strolling hand-in-hand, sharing lingering kisses on postcard pretty corners.

 I wanted to be free to walk for as long as I wished, taking in the stunning sights and capturing every detail on film without anyone urging me to move along.
 I wanted to be able to stop in cute cafés whenever the mood struck me, to drink cold champagne without the risk of it being spoiled by disappointed, post-fight tears.
-And truthfully, I wanted to be able to eat my body weight in baguettes and French butter without giving a second thought to feeling overly full during any activity in the bedroom later on.
+And truthfully, I wanted to be able to eat my body weight in baguettes and French butter without giving a second thought to how I might feel later, as another body pressed against mine.

 I envisioned my evenings spent happily alone, sitting in candlelit restaurant corners, scribbling in my journal.
 Even though I’ve never smoked, I could clearly see a Gauloise hovering at my lips, lit by a most handsome waiter who would otherwise ignore me.